The Forex Market Hours

 |Wellington||10:00 pm||6:00 am|

 Below is a list of stock markets around the world, and their closing times.
 Not everyone trades the majors, so if you trade the exotic pairs, this list could interest you.
 When it comes to exotic pairs, I don’t advise anyone to trade a currency during the period that the home market is closed.
 This does not apply to the major currencies like USD, EUR & GBP.

 It is best to avoid trading these exotic currencies when the home markets are closed.
 Especially if you trade shorter time intervals.
 This is because the market will likely be in a sideways ranging trend where there is no volatility.

 There is only one exception to this rule.
 This is when traders make money from the swap in the carry trade to make a profit from the difference in interest rates between the currencies.
 The ZAR and AUD currencies are good carry trade currencies.

-It is important to know when some of the biggest markets open and close.
-Trading these markets when they open can create good opportunities.
-High volatility creates more trades and an opportunity for a trader to profit.
+Because the volatility in the Forex market is driven by other financial markets, it is important to know when these markets open and close.
+Trading these markets when they open can create good opportunities, as high volatility always comes with an opportunity for a trader to profit.